rixiobarrios/react-hooks/README.md

 React wraps the Browser's native `event` with something called a [SyntheticEvent](https://reactjs.org/docs/events.html#event-pooling).
 This is to improve cross-browser support.
-For performance reasons React reuses the `SyntheticEvent` objects by pooling them.
-Since it needs to reused it will nullify all the properties (such as `event.target`) after the callback has been invoked.
+For performance reasons React reuses the `SyntheticEvent` objects by pooling them and since it needs to be reused it will nullify all the properties (such as `event.target`) after the callback has been invoked.